ray-project/ray/doc/source/tune/tutorials/tune-metrics.rst

 ---------------------------

 Ray Tune supports callbacks that are called during various times of the training process.
-Callbacks can be passed as a parameter to ``tune.run()``, and the sub-method you provide will be invoked automatically.
+Callbacks can be passed as a parameter to ``air.RunConfig``, taken in by ``Tuner``, and the sub-method you provide will be invoked automatically.

 This simple callback just prints a metric each time a result is received: